blairlearn/file-puller/README.md

-# Download a list of images from `www.cancer.gov`.
+# Download a list of files from a Cancer.gov web site.

-Usage: `./pull.sh < imagelist.txt`
+Usage: `./pull.sh server storage < imagelist.txt`

+e.g. `pull www.cancer.gov ~/mig_files/CGOV`

 Run it from the directory where you want the images to be downloaded.

-`imagelist.txt` is a straight-forward list of images to download, with just a relative path to download from, one entry per line.
-All files are downloaded relative to `https://www.cancer.gov/PublishedContent/Images/` and stored in a directory matching the path they came from.
+`imagelist.txt` is a straight-forward list of files to download, with just a relative path to download from, one entry per line.
+All files are stored in a directory matching the path they came from.

-e.g. If the entry is `images/cancer-types/head-neck/headandneck-diagram.jpg`, the image is downloaded from `https://www.cancer.gov/PublishedContent/Images/images/cancer-types/head-neck/headandneck-diagram.jpg` and stored as `images/cancer-types/head-neck/headandneck-diagram.jpg` under the current directory.
+e.g. If the entry is `PublishedContent/Images/images/cancer-types/head-neck/headandneck-diagram.jpg`, the image is downloaded from `https://www.cancer.gov/PublishedContent/Images/images/cancer-types/head-neck/headandneck-diagram.jpg` and stored as `PublishedContent/Images/images/cancer-types/head-neck/headandneck-diagram.jpg` under the current directory.